 Medicare Levy Surcharge

-• Medicare levy surcharge income, thresholds and rates
+• Medicare levy surcharge income thresholds and rates 2023–24

-If you have to pay the Medicare levy, you may have to pay the Medicare levy surcharge (MLS) if both:
+If you are liable to pay the Medicare Levy, you may have to pay the MLS if both:

 • you, your spouse and your dependent children do not have an appropriate level of private patient hospital cover